Beyond-Engine/Core/README.md

 # Beyond Core

+> [!IMPORTANT]
+> This project is migrated to [https://git.lesleylai.info](https://git.lesleylai.info/lesley/beyond-core).
+Further development will not happen here

 `beyond::core` is a library with a bunch of utilities that are associated with graphics and game programming.

 It is initially intended to be the core component of "Beyond Game Engine," which unfortunately never becomes a thing.